'Hale County This Morning, This Evening' Is A Fascinating And Frustrating Collage

 The film implies, via the occasional onscreen text, that Ross's interests aren't so much with Daniel and Quincy's lives as they are with the ways his audience might care to watch them.
 He's interrogating how we view his heroes when we are devoid of any context except for the same imagery of black men in their element that other media sources tend to distort and mock: stuff like dancing in a parking lot, roughhousing in a locker room, and feeding a family with drive-in fast food.
 To Ross, who lived in Hale County for several years while teaching a GED class, these moments give you everything you need to understand his subjects.

 That kind of self-proclaimed reinvention of our visual language is certainly ambitious for a first-time filmmaker.
 It's also frustrating, because this is an academic exercise centered around flesh-and-blood people, and any good-faith efforts to connect with Daniel and Quincy over the course of 72 brief minutes are continually thwarted by Ross's distancing techniques.
 "How do we not frame someone?" reads one interstitial immediately after we've met Quincy for the first time.
 We might ask: How can we answer that question when we're still trying to get our bearings on who someone is?
 But of course that's Ross's point: No matter how much information he gives us, only we can decide what we think of the people we see onscreen.
-And the less information we have, the more we have to go on our intuition, and the more we'll start to question what that intuition tells us (or doesn't tell us) about people who look like Daniel and Quincy. eHe
+And the less information we have, the more we have to go on our intuition, and the more we'll start to question what that intuition tells us (or doesn't tell us) about people who look like Daniel and Quincy.

 Ross doesn't explicitly cite social media as an influence.
 In interviews and press notes he instead talks about wanting to make a black version of experimental epics like The Tree of Life; of responding to Let Us Now Praise Famous Men, James Agee and Walker Evans' landmark report on poor white sharecroppers in Hale County in the 1930s; and of reclaiming the visual meaning of a poor black body from white media's racist stereotypes.
 Hale County is located square in the Black Belt of the Deep South, former plantation country that our social infrastructure largely abandoned after the Civil War, leaving the newly freed blacks in poverty and disenfranchisement. ("What happens when all the cotton is picked?" another title card asks.)
 Ross's fascination with the Black Belt's new reality informs some of his more daring flourishes, as when his camera approaches a finely manicured home while cross-cutting with a blackface actor from 1913's Lime Kiln Club Field Day, thought to be the oldest surviving film with an African-American cast.We can guess what that house was once used for.